WSFromCWRU/MinesweeperClone/README.md

 # MinesweeperClone
 This is my Full-Stack Web Development final project.
-This is what I made.
 It was originally intended to be its own website, but I didn't want to pay money for it.

 To run:
 Download the zip,